 3.1 Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in TR 24772–1, and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, TR 24772–1, and the following apply.
 Other terms are defined where they appear in italic type.

 ISO and IEC maintain terminology databases for use in standardization are available at: